katydecorah/katydecorah.github.io/code/_posts/2018-11-04-photos-in-a-bucket.md

 From my S3 bucket, I clicked **Properties** > **Static website hosting**.
 I chose **Use this bucket to host a website**, entered `index.html`, and hit saved.
 (I completed the configuration in the next step.)

 I also uploaded an `index.html` to my bucket.
-(It's blank for now.
-I'll make it nice later.)

 ## Make it https